 10. Emergency blanket, this would be great if the power goes out and it gets cold at the school.
 They can wrap themselves up in the thin life-saving warm heat sheet.
 EMERGENCY BLANKET

 These are just a few ideas of what you might want to put in your child’s emergency kit.
 You never know what might happen at school.
 We have all seen on the TV or read in the newspaper about school lockdowns.

 We have heard about roads shut down and closed because of fires, floods, car accidents, etc. Let’s be prepared for the unexpected.
 I put all the above items in a small zippered clear make-up bag about 5-1/2 inches by 7 inches by 2 inches.
 3-Pack Clear Vinyl Cosmetic Bag – Black

 I weighed the bag totally full with all the items above and it weighed about 1.8 pounds.
 If I had placed cartons of water the bag would have been too small to hold it all.
 I also worried about leakage in those boxed drinks.
 I realize most schools will not allow medications to be put in backpacks, so I didn’t add those items.

 I wanted to make a compact bag that is fairly inexpensive and sturdy at the same time.
 This kit could be a real blessing to all our school children and teachers.
 You might consider suggesting this kit for all the kids in your child’s class so the whole class is prepared.
-Please consider kids backpack ASAP with s few survival items.
+Please consider kids’ backpacks ASAP with a few survival items.

 72-Hour Kids Backpacks:

-It’s really hard for all of us to see the news talking about our children and grand children’s schools that are involved in the unthinkable shootings and bombings.
+It’s really hard for all of us to see the news talking about our children’s and grandchildren’s schools that are involved in unthinkable shootings and bombings.
 Who would have ever guessed that we would have to deal with such issues?